lucadevitis-msm/acceptance-spec-puppet/README.md

 5. [No-brainer gems bundle](#no-brainer-gems-bundle)
 6. [No-brainer spec helpers](#no-brainer-spec-helpers)

-## Logging support
+## Logging and unified output
-Each `rake` task in this library supports logging, thanks to Ruby's `::Syslog::Logger` module.
-You can configure the logging behaviour with environment variables `LOG_LEVEL` and `LOG_PERROR`.
-Refer to internal API documentation for more information.
+Each `rake` task, class or method in this library, logs messages through a `::Logger` compliant class.
+Logs are displayed to screen but also turned into a `JSON` document and sent to `Syslog` service.
+Few formatting extensions have been implemented for common ruby ecosystem tools, in order to provide consistent, unified and colored output.
+You can configure the logging behaviour with environment variable `LOG_LEVEL` by setting it to one of the following strings as threshold:

+* `DEBUG`
+* `INFO`
+* `WARN`
+* `ERROR`
+* `FATAL`
+* `UNKNOWN`

 By default, logging has a threshold level of `WARN`, and does not print anything out.